MohittSharma27/Weather_App/README.md

   ⚡ Fast and minimal with responsive design for all screen sizes

 # 🛠️ Technologies Used
-  HTML5 – Markup structure
+  HTML – Markup structure

-  CSS3 – Styling and responsive layout
+  CSS – Styling and responsive layout

-  JavaScript (Vanilla) – Fetch API, DOM manipulation, geolocation
+  JavaScript – Fetch API, DOM manipulation, geolocation

   Weather API – For retrieving weather data
+# 💡 Future Improvements
+Add forecast for next 5 days

+Improve error handling for invalid inputs

+Add unit toggle between Celsius and Fahrenheit

+Store recent searches in localStorage

+# 📄 License
+This project is open-source and available under the MIT License.